Friday, February 27, 2026

 Another factor is low-threshold social support systems – e.g. through volunteer support, visiting services or community contact points.
 These not only promote social participation, but can also help to identify health risks at an early stage.

-Medications need to be taken regularly, and a reminder function helps here.
+Medications must be taken regularly, and a reminder function can help with this.
 Credit: Shutterstock

 Fair healthcare – for everyone